Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: The Boltzmann Limit and its Uniqueness

-To derive the hydrodynamic limit of our lattice gas algorithm, which will be given by a set of continuity and Navier-Stokes equations, it is required that we first know the Boltzmann limit of our lattice gas.
-The Boltzmann limit of a lattice gas corresponds to the ensemble average over the possible microstates of a lattice gas system given a specific initial state and elapsed time.
+To define the Boltzmann limit of a lattice gas, we consider the ensemble average over the possible microstates of a lattice gas system given a specific initial state and elapsed time.
+The above mentioned difficulty is then moved to the task of defining the appropriate ensemble over which to average.
+For the Boolean lattice gases the expectation value $\langle n_i\rangle$ already defines the distribution of the $n_i$ completely and it only remains to make the assumption $\langle n_i n_j\rangle = \langle n_i\rangle \langle n_j\rangle$ \cite{frisch1987lattice}.
+In the case of an integer lattice gas just knowing $\langle n_i\rangle$ does not imply the underlying distribution function, giving more freedom in the definition of the ensemble over which to average.

 The Boltzmann limit of the lattice gas evolution equation then gives us the corresponding lattice Boltzmann equation.
 A Chapman-Enskog analysis (or just moment equation~\cite{wagnerthesis}) of the lattice Boltzmann evolution equation~\cite{chapman1990mathematical} then recovers the continuity and Navier-Stokes equations of the corresponding lattice Boltzmann model.

-For a lattice gas defined by the evolution equation given by Eq. (\ref{eqn: lgEvo}), we can find its Boltzmann limit by taking the ensemble average over this evolution equation.
+For a lattice gas defined by the evolution equation given by Eq. (\ref{eqn: lgEvo}), we can formally find its Boltzmann limit by taking the ensemble average over this evolution equation.
 We start by defining,

 where the non-equilibrium ensemble average $\langle...\rangle$ is defined as,

 with $P(\{n_j\}_g,t)$ being the probability of finding the system in the specific microstate $\{n_j\}_g$ at time $t$.
 We can then take the Boltzmann average of Eq. (\ref{eqn: lgEvo}),